 Regional State Support Teams – Ohio’s state support system includes State Support Teams who use a connected set of tools to improve instructional practice and student performance on a continuing basis.

-House Bill 157 provides training for teachers by educational service centers statewide in evidence-based reading instruction and multisensory structured language instruction.
+- House Bill 157 provides that schools can contract with educational service centers statewide to provide training in evidence-based reading instruction and multisensory structured language instruction.
 For more information, contact your local educational service center.